ct0381912/notes/README.md

 # 2024-01-02
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.
 First, determine which tasks are the most important and which can wait until later.
 Then, allocate time for each task based on its complexity and importance.
 Finally, use version control and organizational tools to keep your code clean and easy to navigate.
 By following these tips, you will be able to complete your programming tasks more effectively and efficiently.

+# 2024-01-03
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear, concise, and maintainable code.
+Avoid unnecessary complexity; it often leads to bugs and difficulty in understanding.
+Remember that you're not just writing code for machines but also for fellow human beings who will read, debug, and extend it long after you've written it."

+Also, remember the Zen of Python, as stated by Tim Peters: "Readability counts."
+This encapsulates the idea that good code should be easy to read and understand, even at the expense of some nominal performance gains.
+A focus on readability promotes collaboration, reduces errors, and increases the longevity of your projects.